Core Curriculum

 Courses in this category offer a scientific and technical foundation that prepares students for advanced coursework in their disciplines.

-Table 2: Cluster of Courses in Math, Basic sciences and computing
+Table 2: Cluster of Courses in Math, Basic Sciences, and Computing

 MATH111CALCULUS FOR SCIENTISTS AND ENGINEERS I4.0